 2. Writing helps you practice gratitude

-Writing with intention is an effective tactic to practice gratitude.
-That’s why tools like the five minute journal are so popular, as the process of writing what was good about each day, helps you to appreciate each moment.
+Writing with intention is a useful tactic to practice gratitude.
+That’s why tools like the five-minute journal are so popular, as the process of writing what was good about each day, helps you to appreciate each moment.

 I’m always trying to figure out ways to keep hold of memories.
 My one-sentence journal, for instance. – Gretchen Rubin